ARISTOTLE

 • Nicomachean Ethics X.4.1175a

-We might think that everyone desires pleasure, since everyone aims being alive.
+We might think that everyone desires pleasure, since everyone desires life.
 Living

 is a type of activity, and each of us is active towards the objects and in the way